Muzio Clementi: Publishing and piano manufacturing

 In 1798, Clementi took over the firm Longman and Broderip at 26 Cheapside (then the most prestigious shopping street in London), initially with James Longman, who left in 1801.
 Clementi also had offices at 195 Tottenham Court Road from 1806.
-The publication line, "Clementi & Co, & Clementi, Cheapside" appears on a lithograph, "Music" by W Sharp after J Wood, circa 1830s.
+The publication line, "Clementi & Co, & Clementi, Cheapside" appears on a lithograph, "Music" by William Sharp after John Wood (1801–1870), circa 1830s.

 Clementi also began manufacturing pianos, but on 20 March 1807, a fire destroyed the firm's warehouses in Rotten Road, resulting in a loss of about £40,000.
-That same year, Clementi made an agreement with Ludwig van Beethoven (one of his greatest admirers), which gave him full publishing rights to all of Beethoven's music in England.
-He edited and interpreted Beethoven's music but has received criticism for editorial work such as making harmonic "corrections" to some of Beethoven's scores.
+That same year, Clementi made an agreement with Beethoven (one of his greatest admirers), which gave him full publishing rights to all of Beethoven's music in England.
+He copy edited and interpreted Beethoven's music but has received criticism for editorial work such as making harmonic "corrections" to some of Beethoven's scores.

 In 1810, Clementi stopped performing in order to devote his time to composition and to piano making.
-On 24 January 1813, together with a group of prominent professional musicians in England, he founded the "Philharmonic Society of London", which became the Royal Philharmonic Society in 1912.
-In 1813 Clementi was appointed a member of the Royal Swedish Academy of Music.
+On 24 January 1813, together with a group of prominent professional musicians in England, he founded the Philharmonic Society of London, which became the Royal Philharmonic Society in 1912.
+In 1813, Clementi was appointed a member of the Royal Swedish Academy of Music.

 Meanwhile, his piano business had flourished, affording him an increasingly elegant lifestyle.
 As an inventor and skilled mechanic, he made important improvements in the construction of the piano, some of which have become standard.

 Final years

 At the end of 1816, Clementi made another trip to the continent to introduce his new works, particularly at the Concerts Spirituels in Paris.
 He returned to London in June 1818, after stopping off in Frankfurt.
-In 1821 he once again returned to Paris, conducting his symphonies in Munich and Leipzig.
-In London, in 1824 his symphonies were featured in five of the six programs at the 'Concerts of Ancient and Modern Music' at the King's Theatre.
+In 1821, he once again returned to Paris, conducting his symphonies in Munich and Leipzig.
+In London in 1824, his symphonies were featured in five of the six programs at the 'Concerts of Ancient and Modern Music' at the King's Theatre.

-In 1826 Clementi completed his collection of keyboard studies, Gradus ad Parnassum, and set off for Paris with the intention of publishing the third volume of the work simultaneously in Paris, London, and Leipzig.
+In 1826, Clementi completed his collection of keyboard studies, Gradus ad Parnassum, and set off for Paris with the intention of publishing the third volume of the work simultaneously in Paris, London, and Leipzig.
 After staying in Baden and most likely making another visit to Italy, he returned to London in the autumn of 1827.